-Advances in Aquaculture and Fisheries Management levies an article-processing charge of $500 (USD) for each article accepted for publication.
+African Journal of Agricultural Economics and Rural Development levies an article-processing charge of $500 (USD) for each article accepted for publication.
 The journal does not charge a submission fee.
 Authors are required to pay the manuscript handling fee only after their manuscripts have been reviewed and accepted for publication by an editor.
 Authors can request a waiver or discount during the submission process as the journal routinely waive charges for authors from low-income countries.

 ISJ offsets publication expenses – including the cost of peer review management, journal production, and online hosting and archiving – by charging an Article Processing Charge (APC), to authors, institutions or funders for each article published.
 This publication fees vary by journal and are payable upon article acceptance.

-Peer-review is the system used by Advances in Aquaculture and Fisheries Management to assess the quality of a manuscript before it is published.
+Peer-review is the system used by African Journal of Agricultural Economics and Rural Development to assess the quality of a manuscript before it is published.
 Qualified researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help editors determine whether the manuscript should be published or not.

-Advances in Aquaculture and Fisheries Management operates a double-blind peer-review system, where the reviewers of the paper won't get to know the identity of the author(s), and the author(s) won't get to know the identity of the reviewer.
+African Journal of Agricultural Economics and Rural Development operates a double-blind peer-review system, where the reviewers of the paper won't get to know the identity of the author(s), and the author(s) won't get to know the identity of the reviewer.
 The advantage of double-blind peer review is that it eliminates bias.